jinghao/jinghao.github.com/_posts/2018-01-01-tax-reform.md

 ### For Businesses

-* Reduction in the corporate tax: 3/5.
-A cut is good because headline corporate rates are high in the US but it was too large.
+* Reduces the corporate tax: 4/5.
+A cut is good because headline corporate rates are high in the US but it wasn’t paid for by cuts in deductions.
-* Territorial system of taxation: 4/5.
+* Introduces a territorial system of taxation: 4/5.
 Simpler and more consistent with other countries.
-* Limiting interest deduction to 30% of EBITDA: 4/5.
+* Limits interest deduction to 30% of EBITDA: 4/5.
 Great direction.
 Doesn't go far enough.
 Should eliminate interest deduction completely.
-* Eliminating the corporate Alternative Minimum Tax: 4/5.
+* Eliminates the corporate Alternative Minimum Tax: 4/5.
 It's fine to simplify corporate taxes but the bill should've eliminated more corporate deductions to make a corporate AMT not necessary.
-* Creating a 20% deduction for certain pass-through businesses with tangible assets like real estate firms: 2/5.
+* Creates a 20% deduction for certain pass-through businesses with tangible assets like real estate firms: 2/5.
 It's just a kickback for certain politicians and further complicates the tax code.
-* Allowing immediate deduction of certain capital investments: 2/5.
+* Allows immediate deduction of certain capital investments: 2/5.
 More corporate giveaways and complications without serious justification.
 * Creates a discount for repatriating foreign earnings: 2/5.
 It's a one-time boost and rewards companies for hoarding cash abroad.

 ### For Individuals